Filimonova-Ekaterina/CrowPanel_TTS_clock-weather-quote_station/readme.md

       idf.py build
       idf.py -p PORT flash
       ```
+   5. Reboot the device by re-powering it.

    ### Flashing Prebuilt Images

    - Use `firmware/FlashTool_s3.exe` to flash the prebuilt images.
+   - Reboot the device by re-powering it.

 3. **Hardware setup (post-flash)**
    - After flashing completes and the device has rebooted, connect the GRC HxTTS module (UART0) and CrowPanel (UART1-OUT) using a 4-pin adapter.